Export the data that was used to create a visualization

 APPLIES TO: Power BI Desktop Power BI service

-To see the data that's used to create a visual, you can display that data in Power BI, or export it to Excel.
+To see the data being used to create a visual, you can display that data in Power BI, or export it to Excel.
 This article shows you how to export to Excel.
 Data can be exported to Excel from a Power BI dashboard tile and from a report visual.

 Not all data can be viewed or exported by all users.
 There are safeguards that report designers and administrators use when building dashboards and reports.
 Some data is restricted, hidden, or confidential, and cannot be seen or exported without special permissions.
-If you're a designer or admin, select the tab below for Admin and designer controls for exporting.
+If you're a designer or admin, select the tab for Admin and designer controls for exporting.

 Who can export data

 If you do have permissions to the data, you can see, and export the data that Power BI uses to create a visualization.